Jonas Urbig

-Jonas Kurt Urbig (born 8 August 2003) is a German professional footballer who plays as a goalkeeper for club Bayern Munich.
-He represents Germany as a youth international.
+Jonas Kurt Urbig (/de/; born 8 August 2003) is a German professional footballer who plays as a goalkeeper for club Bayern Munich.

 Early life

-Urbig was born on 8 August 2003 in Euskirchen in the German state of North Rhine-Westphalia.
+Urbig was born on 8 August 2003, in Euskirchen in the German state of North Rhine-Westphalia.
 His parents are Martina and Kurt Urbig, who played as a goalkeeper for the amateur football club TSC Euskirchen.

 Club career

 1. FC Köln

 Having attended a try-out at 1.
 FC Köln, he joined the club's youth academy in 2012.
-He went on to play for each of Köln's youth teams.
+He went on to play for each of 1.
+FC Köln's youth teams.

 Loan to Jahn Regensburg

 In January 2023, Urbig joined 2.
 Bundesliga side Jahn Regensburg on a season-long loan.
-He made his first professional appearance in a 2–0 loss against Darmstadt 98 and became Regensburg's starting goalkeeper.
-He returned to his parent club at the end of the 2022–23 season after Regenbsurg failed to avoid relegation to 3.
+He made his professional debut during a 2–0 loss against Darmstadt 98 with a bad performance.
+Nevertheless he became the club's starting goalkeeper for the rest of the season.
+Urbig returned to his parent club at the end of the 2022–23 season after Jahn Regensburg failed to avoid relegation to 3.
 Liga.

 Loan to Greuther Fürth

 In July 2023, he extended his contract with 1.
-FC Köln until 2026 and joined 2.
+FC Köln until 2026, and joined 2.
 Bundesliga club Greuther Fürth on a season-long loan spell.

 Bayern Munich

-On 27 January 2025, Urbig signed a four-and-a-half-year contract with Bayern Munich.
-On 5 March, he gave his debut in the Champions League round of 16, coming on as a substitute for Manuel Neuer, keeping a clean sheet in a 3–0 home victory over Bayer Leverkusen.
-Three days later, he made his Bundesliga debut in a 3–2 home loss to VfL Bochum, although he was praised for his performance.
-On 11 March, he made his Champions League starting line-up debut, in a 2–0 away victory over Bayer Leverkusen in the round of 16 second leg.
+On 27 January 2025, Urbig signed a four-and-a-half-year contract with Bundesliga giants Bayern Munich.
+On 5 March, he was given his debut with the club in the UEFA Champions League round of 16, coming on in the 58th minute as a substitute for Manuel Neuer, and keeping 32 minutes a clean sheet during a 3–0 home victory over Bayer Leverkusen.
+Three days later, he made his Bundesliga debut during a 3–2 home loss to VfL Bochum, although he was praised for his performance.
+On 11 March, he had his first start in the UEFA Champions League, during a 2–0 away victory over Bayer Leverkusen in the round of 16 second leg and performed well.

+In the following season, both Urbig and Neuer would share the goal, partly due to job-sharing, but mostly because of injuries from Neuer.
+Urbig had played in all three competitions, Bundesliga, DFB-Pokal, and UEFA Champions League, because Manuel Neuer had several injuries at that time.
+On 10 March 2026, he suffered a concussion during the 6–1 away win against Italian Serie A club Atalanta, in the first leg of the 2025–26 UEFA Champions League round of 16.
+Urbig would return to the goal in the second leg however, which his side won 4–1 at home.
+Due to an injury from Neuer, Urbig would play the DFB-Pokal final, his first ever professional final, which his side won 3–0 against Stuttgart.